aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 ---
-title: Memory Management and persistence in Aiven for Redis®*
+title: Memory Management and persistence in Aiven for Caching
 ---

-Learn how Aiven for Redis®\* addresses the challenges of high memory usage and high change rate in Redis®\*.
+Learn how Aiven for Caching addresses the challenges of high memory usage and high change rate in Redis®*.

-Redis®\* is commonly used as a database cache, where data is written to Redis whenever it is fetched from a database.
+Redis is commonly used as a database cache, where data is written to Redis whenever it is fetched from a database.
 As a result, the system experiences high memory usage and a high rate of change.
-In this topic, explore how Aiven for Redis®\* solves these issues by implementing robust memory management and persistence strategies.
+In this topic, explore how Aiven for Caching solves these issues by implementing robust memory management and persistence strategies.

-One of the main ways Redis®\* is used is as a database cache.
+One of the main ways Redis is used is as a database cache.
 Data is written to Redis whenever it is fetched from a database, and the following queries with the same parameters first try to look data up in Redis, skipping the database query if the data is found.
 This results in high memory usage, and can result in a high change rate.

-## Data eviction policy in Aiven for Redis
+## Data eviction policy in Aiven for Caching

-Data eviction policy is one of the most important Redis settings and it is available in the Aiven web console.
+Data eviction policy is one of the most important caching settings and it is available in the Aiven Console.

 Redis has a `maxmemory` setting which controls how much data is allowed to be stored, and the data eviction policy controls what happens when that maximum is reached.
-All Aiven for Redis services have the eviction policy set to *No eviction* by default.
+All Aiven for Caching services have the eviction policy set to *No eviction* by default.
 This means that if you keep storing values, and never remove anything, the write operations will start failing when the maximum memory is reached.